GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

     ![Double Norwich Court Bob Major, starting at row 5](../img/dncbm_startrow_5.png){width="300"}

     The above diagram shows part of a composition of [Double Norwich Court Bob Major](https://complib.org/method/12470) in which the method's Start row number has been set to 4.
-Four elements have been removed from the place notation of the first lead, resulting in a lead which is four rows shorter.
+Four changes have been removed from the first lead, resulting in a lead which is four rows shorter.

 ### Rotate by vs. Start row number
 The effects of a method's Start row number on the actual rows of the composition are, in some cases, identical to that of the [Rotate by](#rotate-by) field.
 The main difference is in which rows of the method will be treated as **leadheads and courseheads** when laying out the composition.